jupyterhub/jupyterhub/README.md

 ## Installation

-After installing the dependencies, you need to run a few commands to build the static HTML/CSS assets:

-    python setup.py bower
-    python setup.py css

 Then you can install the Python package by doing:

     pip install .

+This will fetch Javascript dependencies and compile CSS, and install these files to `sys.prefix`/share/jupyter.

+### Development install

-or for a development install:
+For a development install:

     pip install -e .

+In which case you may need to manually update javascript and css after some updates, with:

+    python setup.py bower # fetch updated js (changes rarely) python setup.py css   # recompile CSS from LESS sources

 ## Running the server